 - Do be friendly and smile.
 Say Mesi (Thank you).

 - Pronounced “Macy”.
 They might not speak English but saying mesi goes a long way.
+Here are some more resources to help you pick up the lingo.

 - Don’t give money handouts.

 - Read When Helping Hurts.
 No doubt, there are situations that it is helpful.
 Unfortunately, the majority of the time (especially as a visitor) it perpetuates poverty instead of alleviating it.
 It creates a stronger feeling of inadequacy for the poor person.
 Talk to your organization who is long-term in Haiti.
 They will recommend the best approach.
+Here are some other good reading materials.